ruarfff/ruarfff-blog/content/blog/understanding-python-async/index.md

 This example is pretty contrived and GCP specific but does demonstrate a common mistake.

-If you'd like to follow along please [install the gcloud cli](https://cloud.google.com/sdk/docs/install) and run the following to start a pubsub emulator:
+If you don't want to use docker and would like to follow along please [install the gcloud cli](https://cloud.google.com/sdk/docs/install) and run the following to start a pubsub emulator:

 `gcloud beta emulators pubsub start --project=example-project`

+`$(gcloud beta emulators pubsub env-init)`

+If you are using docker compose, the emulator is already setup for you in the sample code.

 We are doing this so we can see what happens when our FastAPI application listens to messages out side of standard web requests.